Duncan Watley, M.D.

-Pediatric Otolaryngology, Reconstructive Surgery, Sinonasal, And Head & Neck Surgery.
+Pediatric Thyroid/Parathyroid, Reconstructive Surgery, Pediatrics And Head & Neck Surgery.

-Dr. Braby joined the staff of Rocky Mountain Ear, Nose, and Throat Center in 1992 and specializes in pediatric otolaryngology and rhinology.
-He is certified in balloon sinuplasty and his primary focus is treating disorders of the nose and paranasal sinuses.
+Dr. Fowlkes joined the staff of Rocky Mountain Ear, Nose and Throat Center in August of 2018 and specializes in adult head and neck surgery and reconstruction, thyroid/parathyroid surgery and pediatrics.

 Phillip A. Gardner, M.D.